Xm798/Genshin-Dailynote-Reminder/README.md

 - Resin is about to overflow
 - Today's commission is not completed
-- Overflow of home coin
+- Home coin is about to overflow
 - Expeditions completed
 - Resin will overflow during the no-disturb time period
+- Parametric transformer is ready

 ## Content